inspec/inspec-vault/README.md

 ### databag_fallback

-A boolean that indicates if the plugin should use a data bag within Test Kitchen; default value is "true".
-This allows mocking a Vault server in development instances.
+A boolean that indicates if the plugin should use a data bag within Test Kitchen.
+The default value is "true".
+This allows for mocking a Vault server in development instances.

 ### INSPEC_DATABAG_ITEM

 ### databag_item

-A string with the name of the data bag item to use, if `databag_fallback` is true; default value is "vault".
+A string with the name of the data bag item to use.
+If `databag_fallback` is `true`, then the default value is "vault".

 ### INSPEC_DATABAG_NAME

 ### databag_name

-A string with the name of the data bag to use, if `databag_fallback` is true; default value is "inspec".
+A string with the name of the data bag to use.
+If `databag_fallback` is `true`, then the default value is "inspec".

 ### INSPEC_VAULT_MOUNT_POINT